People who feel like their job is depicted accurately by the media are more satisfied

 When Courtney Lukitsch began her career in public relations 18 years ago, she says most people didn’t know anything about the industry.
 “The image [in popular culture] didn’t really exist, but it’s very popular now, and truthfully it’s a good recruiting tool,” she says.

-Lukitsch explains that she no longer has to explain what she does thanks to popular TV shows and films like Thank You for Smoking, Sex and the City, Scandal, and Entourage that have offered viewers a peak into the lives of fictional public relations professionals in recent years.
+Lukitsch says that she no longer has to explain what she does thanks to popular TV shows and films like Thank You for Smoking, Sex and the City, Scandal, and Entourage that have offered viewers a peek into the lives of fictional public relations professionals in recent years.

 While the uptick in recognition was initially good for business, however, Lukitsch fears those depictions might now be doing the industry more harm.
 In a 2016 post in Adweek, Lukitsch, who is the founder and principal of Gotham Public Relations, explained how the representation of public relations professionals in the media was creating unrealistic expectations.